Home / Security / FW or Firewall / Setup A Check Point Lab Using VirtualBox And GNS3 On Windows

 2. The initial established secure communication tunnel, using the One-Time SIC Activation Key, helps provide the gateways with this information.

-Evaluation licences could be easily retrieved from Check Point UserCenter in case.
-They are valid for a month.
+Evaluation licences could be easily retrieved from Check Point UserCenter in case some of them are needed.
+They are valid for a month which is more than enough.
+Thank you Check Point!

-Now that we’ve set up our VM (SM, SG1, SG2) and get them synchronized (Host interface using Windows loopbacks) let’s move to our network configuration using GNS3 (network emulator).
+Now that we’ve set up our 3 VM machines (SM, SG1, SG2) and get them synchronized (Host interface using Windows loopbacks) let’s move to our network configuration using GNS3 (our network emulator).
+In GNS3 we connect router R3 to the intranet network also defined by the corresponding security zone.
+The R2 router emulated internet access.
+Routers R1 and R4 are in our DMZ.

 Moving to GN3 world…